 · Focus on being present with your child and helping them to have a smooth transition.

-· Keep it short and sweet.
+· Keep it short.

 · Have some phrases ready to stop yourself from being drawn into the conversations you don’t want to have during the handover, for example: “Great, I’ll think about it.”